-The surface-water and ground-water records in this report are for the 1999 water year that began October 1, 1998, and ended September 30, 1999.
+The surface-water and ground-water records in this report are for the 2000 water year that began October 1, 1999, and ended September 30, 2000.
 A calendar of the water year is provided on the inside of the front cover.
-The records contain streamflow data, stage and content data for lakes and reservoirs, water-quality data for surface and ground water, and ground-water-level data.
-The locations of these stations and wells are shown in figures throughout the report.
+The records contain streamflow data, stage and content data for lakes and reservoirs, water-quality data for streamflow stations, and ground-water-level data.
+The location of these stations and wells are shown in figures throughout the report.
 The following sections of the introductory text are presented to provide users with a more detailed explanation of how these hydrologic data published in this report were collected, analyzed, computed, and arranged for presentation.